2ndSightLab/ai-tracker/cost.md

 Well, in my case I do short prompts switching between agents all the time.
 So does that mean Anthropic is cheaper in that case?
 That's when I do autonomous programming.
 But what about when I'm just chatting?
 Sometimes my conversations get lengthy.
 Hmm.
 IDK.
 More testing is needed.

+Also, is Fable 5 really that much better???

 ### 2026-08-15 3:13 PM

 Kicked off five agents to fix the related projects according to those instructions...running....but then i set only ONE project to ultrathink and IMMEDIATELY ran out of credits.
 In the past I had 2-3 projects running in ultrathink and this did not happen.
 I don't understand this at all.
 I only changed some requirements, kicked off the agents, and I'm already out of credits.